villa-developer/gila-test-front/README.md

 # Gila Test (README)

 This project is building with VUE 3 + Composition API + Typescript.
-This is the frontend of the challenge and you should have running the [API](https://github.com/villa-developer/gila-test) for this project
+This is the frontend of the challenge and for the correct use of this project you should have running the [API](https://github.com/villa-developer/gila-test) for this project

 ## Recommended IDE Setup